swshon/multi-speakerID/README.md

     Dev set score using train set :
     Top S detector EER is 2.01%
-    Top 1 detector EER is 12.26% (Total confusion error is 492)
+    Top 1 detector EER is 12.26% (Total confusion error is 444)

+    Test set score using train set:
+    Top S detector EER is 7.52%
+    Top 1 detector EER is 16.61% (Total confusion error is 579)

+    Test set score using train + dev set:
+    Top S detector EER is 6.24%
+    Top 1 detector EER is 11.24% (Total confusion error is 369)

 And the code also generate example submission file with name "teamname_fixed_primary.csv" and the format are [test utterance ID],[score],[Closest blacklist speaker ID] per each files.
 For example